vsczpv/vvm-riscv/README.md

 Invalid or missing instructions are treated as emulation errors since without the privileged spec being implemented it's impossible to catch them.

-Programs are loaded at address 0, with a default of 16KiB of memory.
+By default, programs are loaded at address 0, with 16KiB of memory.
 Out of bounds access stops the emulation.

 Invalid or unimplemented instructions are treated as "Unknown" by the backtrace dissasembler.